On the large-scale geometry of graph braid groups via cubical structures: Introduction

-A natural starting point in addressing this question is to determine when \(\bbB_n(\graf)\) is (Gromov-)hyperbolic since hyperbolicity is a quasi-isometry invariant and a RAAG is hyperbolic if and only if it is a free group.
-Genevois gave a complete combinatorial characterization of when \(\bbB_n(\graf)\) is hyperbolic \cite[Theorem~1.1]{Gen21GBG}.
-However, this classification does not determine when \(\bbB_n(\graf)\) is isomorphic or quasi-isometric to a free group.
-In this paper, we first use the cubical structure of the discrete configuration space \(UD_n(\graf)\) to obtain a complete classification of when \(\bbB_n(\graf)\) is (quasi-isometric to) a free group.
+A natural first step toward this problem is to understand when \(\bbB_n(\graf)\) is (Gromov-)hyperbolic since hyperbolicity is a quasi-isometry invariant and a RAAG is hyperbolic if and only if it is a free group.
+Genevois gave a complete combinatorial characterization of hyperbolicity for graph braid groups \cite[Theorem~1.1]{Gen21GBG}.
+However, this does not determine when \(\bbB_n(\graf)\) is quasi-isometric to a free group.

+As a first application of our geometric approach, we obtain a complete classification of when \(\bbB_n(\graf)\) is quasi-isometric to a free group.
+Our proof is entirely geometric, relying only on the cubical structure of \(UD_n(\graf)\), and is independent of discrete Morse theory.
+More precisely, we prove the following.

 \begin{theorem}[\Cref{theorem:freeness classification}] Let \(n\ge 2\) be an integer and let \(\graf\) be a finite connected graph.
-Then the graph \(n\)-braid group \(\bbB_n(\graf)\) is (quasi-isometric to) a free group if and only if one of the following holds: \begin{enumerate} \item \(n=2\) and \(\graf\) is planar and has no two disjoint cycles; \item \(n=3\) and \(\graf\) is either a tree, an elementary bunch of grapes, a graph with only one cycle passing all essential vertices, or a graph obtained from the complete bipartitle graph \(\sfK_{2,3}\) by attaching edges to non-bivalent vertices; \item \(n\ge4\) and \(\graf\) is an elementary bunch of grapes. \end{enumerate} \end{theorem}
+Then the graph \(n\)-braid group \(\bbB_n(\graf)\) is (quasi-isometric to) a free group if and only if one of the following holds: \begin{enumerate} \item \(n=2\) and \(\graf\) is planar and contains no pair of disjoint cycles; \item \(n=3\) and \(\graf\) is either a tree, a graph with a unique essential vertex, a graph with a single cycle passing through all essential vertices, or a subdivision of a graph obtained from the complete bipartite graph \(\sfK_{2,3}\) by attaching edges to non-bivalent vertices; \item \(n\ge4\) and \(\graf\) is a graph with at most one essential vertex. \end{enumerate} \end{theorem} Here, an \emph{essential} (\emph{bivalent}, resp.) vertex is a vertex of valency at least \(3\) (equal to \(2\), resp.).

-Partial results toward this classification appear in \cite{FS05,Gen21GBG,LSUTeam25}.
-Most existing work on graph braid groups relies on PL Morse theory, and in particular on discrete Morse theory.
-In contrast, in \Cref{sec:graph configuration spaces} we provide an elementary proof that depends only on cubical structures, without appealing to Morse theory.
+This classification shows that freeness of \(\bbB_n(\graf)\) is governed by large-scale geometric features, including hyperbolicity, planarity-type conditions, and the absence of surface subgroup obstructions.
+The proof combines hyperbolicity criteria, detection of undistorted surface subgroups, and structural decompositions arising from the cubical geometry of configuration spaces.

+Partial results in this direction were obtained in \cite{FS05,Gen21GBG,LSUTeam25}, primarily via combinatorial and discrete Morse theoretic methods.
+In contrast, our approach is entirely geometric and independent of discrete Morse theory.